UK Balance of Payments, The Pink Book: 2024

 • Ownership of UK Quoted Shares Survey (ONS)

 Trade is measured through both exports and imports of goods and services.
-Data are supplied by over 30 sources including several administrative sources, with HMRC being the largest for trade in goods.
-ITIS, conducted by the ONS, is the largest single data source for trade in services.
+Data are supplied by over 30 sources, including several administrative sources.
+HMRC is the largest for trade in goods.
+ITIS is the largest single data source for trade in services.

 Quality and methodology